Get an Online Fuel Quote Now

 Who can use rebated fuel after the 1st of April 2022?

-The rules around red diesel access are changing, alongside a number of updates to the UK’s rebated fuel legislation that affect fuel users across the UK.
+The rules around red diesel access have changed with a number of updates to the UK’s rebated fuel legislation that affect fuel users across the UK.

 Nationwide Fuels is here to help you stay on the right side of the law.
 We’ve collected everything you need to know about red diesel and rebated fuel access from the 1st of April 2022, so you can be sure that you’re not risking fines or seizure of your equipment.